psvkushal/keyBoardFirmware/keyboards/sofle/keymaps/sofleOSM/readme.md

 space is used by the dominant thumb key, instead of on the left thumb key

-removed most of the one shot mods from the previous versions -> when possible would like to try callums one shot mods, for now I would like to get hang of this layout

 shift key is moved to the dominant thumb key so that it can be used for both sides